grafana/grafana/docs/sources/enterprise/request-security.md

 ### Allow list

-If there are at least one host or IP on the allow-list any request to hosts or IP:s not on the allow-list will be blocked.
+The allow list is only activated if there is at least one hostname or IP address on it.
+Furthermore, any request to a hostname or IP address that is not on the allow list is denied.

 ### Example